 With rising competition between schools in both private and public spheres, it’s becoming crucial to stand out from the crowd.

-That’s why many schools are creating marketing strategies that revolve around revamping their websites, boosting enrollment, raising funds, increasing donations, designing after-school or summer programs, keeping parents in the loop and more.
+That’s why many schools are creating marketing strategies that revolve around revamping their websites, boosting enrollment, raising funds, increasing donations, designing after-school or summer programs, designing posters for graduation, keeping parents in the loop, and more.

 You might think all of this would require fancy software or design skills, but it’s easier than that if you’ve got the right tools at hand.
 It can also be affordable, if not completely free, to use these resources.

 Let’s take a look at ten ways to promote your school.

 You need to know where you’re going before you take the first step, and it helps to spell things out in both visual and verbal form.
 Identify the marketing goals that have been assigned to you, prioritize projects and tasks, and lay them out in a way you can refer to later.

 Common marketing goals might be to clarify your school’s brand, boost enrollment, increase funding, earn invitations to conferences, improve the quality of your teaching, enhance your school’s online visibility, and collaborate on projects with the local community.

 School marketing might seem beyond your realm of expertise, but as long as you set concrete, achievable goals and prioritize them in order of urgency, you’ll find that the process can come quite naturally.
 Making this process more visible is an essential first step.

 Try out this Vision and strategy flow chart and see where the brainstorming takes you.
 You can create a team in your Canva dashboard and share your concept design with fellow educators and school staff.